ashleyhung/ForUnityAIDLLib/README.md

 # ForUnityAIDLLib
-For Unity Android AIDL library
+For Unity use, an Android library with AIDL inteface.